Sweet Talker (EP)

 Sweet Talker is the first EP by American metalcore band Like Moths to Flames.
 It was released on December 14, 2010, through Rise Records and was produced by Landon Tewers, the lead vocalist of the band The Plot in You.

 Sweet Talker is the band's first and only release with bassist Aaron Douglas and drummer Jordan Matz, who left the band in 2011.
-After Matz's departure, guitarist Aaron Evans was demoted in the band to play bass, and in place of Douglas, Eli Ford joined on lead guitar and Lance Greenfield was introduced on drums.
+After Matz's departure, guitarist Aaron Evans switched to bass in the band, and in place of Douglas, Eli Ford joined on lead guitar and Lance Greenfield was introduced on drums.

 Critical reception

 The EP received mostly positive reviews from music critics.
 Zach Redrup from Dead Press! rated the EP positively but calling it: "Though it's intense, powerful and hellish from start to end, there's not much here that makes this band worth picking out more so than the flood of hundreds of other bands producing the same fairly generic post-hardcore/metalcore releases that are hitting the shelves week in and week out.
 This is only their debut EP release, and leaves much time for Like Moths To Flames to show their full worth and potential yet.
 There's still chance for these guys to pull out the big guns."